-We have a number of methods to adding flavors to beer.
-These are not the flavors that are imparted naturally by the malt, hops or yeast, but rather intentional additions such as fruits and spices that give our beers a uniqueness.
+We have a number of methods of adding flavors to beer.
+These are not the flavors that are imparted naturally by the malt, hops, or yeast, but rather intentional additions such as fruits and spices that give our beers a uniqueness.
 We use three main methods for adding flavor, sometimes using a single method and something using a combination of two or three.

 Method 1: Flameout Additions

 Flameout refers to the time just after boiling the wort (wort is what we call the liquid before it actually becomes beer) and before chilling the wort and transferring to the fermenter.
 We generally boil our wort for 60 minutes.
 At the end of 60 minutes, we turn the heating elements off and prepare to cool the wort.
 Even though we use electric heating elements, we still refer to the period of time after the boil but before cooling as “flameout.”
 During this time we’ll add fruit peels such as lemon, lime and orange, adjuncts such as honey, and spices such as the pumpkin pie spice we use for our pumpkin beers.
 Although the wort is not boiling, it is still about 200 degrees F and therefore very good at breaking down and dispersing flavors.
 Since it’s not boiling, very little aroma is released into the air before the wort is cooled and transferred into the fermenter.